-Description: All channels routed 1:1, monitoring of all playback channels via Phones.
+Description: All channels routed 1:1, monitoring of all playback channels.

 Details: All inputs maximum attenuation.
 All playback channels 0 dB, routed to the same output.
-All outputs 0 dB, Phones -6 dB.
-Submix of all playbacks to the analog Phones output.
+All outputs 0 dB.
 Level display set to RMS +3 dB.
 View Submix active.